 Our email replies are usually signed off with an officer's name, designation and contact information.

 How to Report Phishing

 If you have received a suspicious email, letter, text message or phone call purportedly from vPost, call SingPost's hotline at 1605(*4) to verify the authenticity of such messages.

 Do not respond to them or click on any hyperlink.
 In the case of suspicious phone calls, you should request for the caller’s full name, telephone number and department and validate this through our Customer Service hotline at 1605(*4).

-If you suspect that you have responded to a phishing scam with personal or financial information, you are advised to:
+If you suspect that you have fallen prey to a phishing scam with personal or financial information, you are advised to:

-Lodge a police report; Change the passwords or PINs on all your online accounts; and Contact your banks to stop any transactions.
+Lodge a police report and immediately change the passwords or PINs on all your online accounts and contact your banks to stop any transactions.

 Singapore Police Force